OXID-eSales/oxid-eshop-ide-helper/README.md

 Known Issues
 ------------

-Virtual module parent classes (*__parent) are clickable but the class chain is not bult.
+Virtual module parent classes (*__parent) are clickable but the class chain is not built.
-This affects the case that multiple modules chain extend the same shop class
+This affects the case that multiple modules chain extend the same shop class.
+Virtual parent classes for not namescpaed modules are not clickable.

 Note for PhpStorm users
 -----------------------